qgis/qgis-feed/README.md

 ## Docker

-You can run this application with docker compose:
+For development purposes only, you can run this application inde debug mode with docker compose:

 ```bash
 $ docker compose up